demispatti/cb-parallax/readme.txt

 = Can you help me? =

 Yes.
-I have a look at the plugin's support page two or three times a week and I provide some basic support there.
+I have a look at the plugin's support page two or three times a month and I provide some basic support there.

 = Are there any known issues? =

+1. Nope

 == Screenshots ==